Study Hall Educational Foundation, India

 “YouTube meets Netflix in a schoolhouse with a dirt floor.”

-To address the shortage of qualified teachers in poor and remote rural schools in India, Digital Study Hall (DSH) creates videos of the best teachers in actual classroom sessions and provides them free of charge to all teachers and students in poor public schools.
+To address the shortage of qualified teachers in poor and remote rural schools in India, Digital Study Hall (DSH) creates videos of the best teachers in actual classroom sessions and provides them free of charge to all teachers and students in underfunded public schools.
 Ongoing teacher training is offered to reinforce the quality of teaching and learning.

 Prerna Girls School